Anderson localization effects on doped Hubbard model: Introduction

-According to our main results, in the small correlated regime and moderately low doping, disorder induces an AMI which is similar to the one found in the disorder-driven Anderson-Mott transition at half-filling.
-This AMI displays a V-shaped density of states (DOS) around the Fermi energy.
-We shall show that this is a consequence of the appearance of empty sites, and it is therefore a disorder-induced Anderson effect.
-This V-shaped DOS is in agreement with previous quantum Monte Carlo (QMC) and exact-diagonalization calculations for the two-dimensional disordered Hubbard model.\cite{chiesa2008disorder} In this reference, however, the disorder versus doping phase diagram was not fully explored.
-In this paper, we study the complete phase diagram as a function of interaction, disorder, and doping.
-As the number of carriers and/or the electronic correlation increases, the empty sites become occupied and the V-shaped DOS is no more observed.
-For strong correlations, we obtain then an AMI which is different from the one observed at half-filling or in the weak correlation regime.
-This phase sets in a large part of the disorder versus doping phase diagram at much weaker disorder strenghts than the V-shaped DOS AMI.
-This shows in particular that the doped strongly correlated metal is more susceptible to Mott-Anderson induced localization than the weakly correlated metal.
+According to our results, in the small correlated regime and moderately low doping, disorder induces an AMI-0 which is alike to the one found in the disorder-driven Anderson-Mott transition at half-filling.
+As the number of carriers and/or the electronic correlation increases however, the empty sites become occupied and an Anderson-Mott insulator (AMI) different from the AMI-0 observed at half-filling arises.
+In the strongly correlated regime, the AMI sets in a large part of the disorder versus doping phase diagram at much weaker disorder strengths than the AMI-0.
+This shows in particular that the doped strongly correlated metal is more susceptible to Anderson-Mott induced localization than the weakly correlated metal.

 The paper is organized as follows.
 In the next section we define the model and describe the methodology used to solve it.
 Section \ref{sec:PhaseDiagram} is devoted to the presentation and discussion of the disorder versus doping phase diagrams built for different values of the electronic correlation.
-In subsection~\ref{Vshaped}, we study the V-shaped DOS region of the phase diagrams, that sets in at small doping and large disorder interaction and displays properties similar to the ones of the AMI known at half-filling.
-In Sec. \ref{sec:results} we explore in details the results obtained in the strong correlation regime $U/4t=3$ and characterize the rising of a different disorder-driven AMI, which has no empty sites and thus no V-shaped DOS.
+In subsection~\ref{Vshaped}, we study the AMI-0 region of the phase diagrams, that displays properties similar to the ones of the AMI-0 known at half-filling.
+In Sec. \ref{sec:results} we explore in details the results obtained in the strong correlation regime $U/4t=3$ and characterize the rising of a different disorder-driven AMI, which has no empty sites.
 Finally, Sec.~\ref{sec:conclusion} contains a summary of our conclusions.